Siddharthh06/Bandit/index.md

 bandit7@bandit:~$ grep -w millionth ./data.txt
 millionth	cvX2JJa4CFALtqS87jk27qwqGhBM9plV
 ```
 We are using grep command.
 Grep is a Linux / Unix command-line tool used to search for a string of characters in a specified file.
+Although we only searched for the word milllionth, we got the whole line as output as grep gives the whole line where the match is found as output.
 ```bash
 bandit7@bandit:~$ cat data.txt | grep millionth
 millionth	cvX2JJa4CFALtqS87jk27qwqGhBM9plV